mastodon/ostatus2/README.md

 ## Installation

-    gem install ostatus
+    gem install ostatus2

 ## Usage

 When your feed updates and you need to notify subscribers:

-    p = OStatus::Publication.new('http://url.to/feed', ['http://some.hub'])
+    p = OStatus2::Publication.new('http://url.to/feed', ['http://some.hub'])
     p.publish

 When you want to subscribe to a feed: